 History enables children to gain a better understanding of their world and how it has evolved, as well as an appreciation of the world we live in today.
-Children study a variety of historical periods including ancient civilisations and British history from the Stone Age to World War Two as well as developing their historical skills.
+Children study a variety of historical periods including ancient civilisations and British history from the Stone Age to the Victorian Era as well as developing their historical skills.
 Topics also draw on our local history and culture to help give them a sense of identity and place.

 As part of their learning, children use a range of sources such as written texts, art, artefacts, music and many more.